GCdePaula/cartesi-paio/README.md

 ### User transactions

-Users build an [EIP-712](https://eips.ethereum.org/EIPS/eip-712) signed transaction.
+Users build an [EIP-712](https://eips.ethereum.org/EIPS/eip-712) signed transaction, using Paio's domain.
 A `SignedTransaction` consists of the pair `SigningMessage` and a `Signature`.
 Users then submit this transaction to a sequencer frontend.